 As the legend goes, the Phoenix is a one-of-a-kind bird that lives for 500 years.
 When he is nearing the end of his life, he makes a nest for himself.
 The nest is made with aromatic plants, such as myrrh, cassia, sage, frankincense, and cinnamon.

 The phoenix then strikes his beak against a rock, which sparks flames.
 Then, he flaps his wings like a bellows, setting his nest and then himself on fire.

 The magic of the phoenix is that as soon as he perishes in the flames, he is born again in his nest.
 Thus, as the saying goes, the phoenix rises from the ashes.
 He then collects the ashes, rolling them into an egg wrapped in myrrh.
 Next, he flies to Heliopolis, Egypt and delivers the egg to the Temple of the Sun, which honors the solar god Ra.

 According to the legend, the phoenix possesses so much power that his tears heal anything they touch and his ashes can bring the dead to life.

 A number of cultures have stories about phoenix-life birds.
 These mythical birds may have common or totally separate roots.
-However, historians believe the phoenix was inspired by an Egyptian avian deity named Bennu or the mythical Arabian bird called the simurgh.
+However, historians believe the phoenix was inspired by an Egyptian avian deity named Bennu or the mythical Persian bird called the simurgh.
 While the origins of the phoenix may forever remain a mystery, here are some of the stories about this magical bird in various cultures:

 The Phoenix, or Bennu, in Ancient Egypt